NickMcConnell/AngbandPlus/readme.txt

-Angband 3.2.0
+Reposband 0.5.4
 =============

-Angband is a graphical dungeon adventure game that uses textual characters to represent the walls and floors of a dungeon and the inhabitants therein, in the vein of games like NetHack and Rogue.
-If you need help in-game, press '?'.

-For more information, somewhere to upload your characters and screenshots, and discuss the game, try http://angband.oook.cz/.

-If you're compiling the game yourself, read http://rephial.org/wiki/Compiling.

-Enjoy!

--- Simon Greenwood, paraphrasing Andi Sidwell, Angband's maintainer
+Reposband is an Angband variant that attempts to recreate Posband in the latest version of V.  If you want to discuss it or report a bug, there's a thread on angband.oook.cz in the variants forum.